-(iv) Provide an individual to accompany the driver for those

-highway shipments with a driving time period greater than the maximum number of allowable hours of service in a 24-hour duty day as established by the Department of individual may be another driver.
+(iv) Provide an individual to accompany the driver for those highway shipments with a driving time period greater than the maximum number of allowable hours of service in a 24-hour duty day as established by the Department of Transportation Federal Motor Carrier Safety Administration.
+The accompanying individual may be another driver.